Dutch Sterrett

-Charles Hurlbut "Dutch" Sterrett (October 1, 1889 – December 9, 1965) was a professional baseball player who played 2 seasons for the New York Yankees of Major League Baseball.
+Charles Hurlbut "Dutch" Sterrett (October 1, 1889 – December 8, 1965) was an American professional baseball player who played two seasons for the New York Yankees of Major League Baseball.
 Sterrett posted a .253 batting average for his major league career, seeing action mostly in the outfield, at first base, and as a catcher.
 Sterrett also played part of a season for the Venice Tigers of the Pacific Coast League, hitting .299 in thirty-five games.

 Sterrett played college baseball at Princeton University.